sybrew/the-seo-framework/readme.txt

 	* When you disable a post type, its robots exclusion settings no longer get automatically rendered as checked by accident.
 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.
 	* Settings tab's contents now correctly match the active tab when navigating back to the settings page (again).
+	* When a post type or taxonomy isn't publicly queryable, TSF won't consider it as a supported anymore.
 * **Other:**
 	* We improved plugin loading time by removing (another) class from the stack.
 	* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.